 Summarize the email with a focus on one key learning, piece of news, or another benefit to the reader.
 It can be tempting, especially with a digest or curated approach, to try to cram a bunch of pieces into one subject line.
 But you will be better off if you go all-in on one hero story or focus on the theme of the newsletter.
-For example:

 Rather than: Myth-busting LinkedIn, growth tactics and email tips